The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Applications: Effects of expanding fields of study

 The results reveal substantial heterogeneity across fields.
-Teaching, medicine, health, and STEM all generate large and statistically significant total effects on charitable giving, with point estimates ranging from 0.063 to 0.086.
-For teaching, virtually the entire effect is direct: the cascade is small and insignificant (0.003), indicating that students displaced when a teaching seat opens do not systematically sort into fields with strong prosocial effects.
-This is consistent with the first-stage evidence that teaching draws from a distinct applicant pool with few close substitutes---the counterfactual for a rejected teaching applicant is more likely no higher education than enrollment in another prosocial field.
-For medicine, health, and STEM, by contrast, the cascade accounts for a meaningful share of the total effect, ranging from 0.012 to 0.026, all statistically significant.
+Teaching, medicine, health, and STEM all generate large and statistically significant total effects on charitable giving, with point estimates ranging from 0.045 to 0.077.
+For teaching, virtually the entire effect is direct: the cascade is small and insignificant (0.002), indicating that vacancies created by an additional teaching seat do not create prosocial effects.
+This is consistent with the first-stage evidence that teaching draws from a distinct applicant pool with few close substitutes.
+The counterfactual for a rejected teaching applicant is more likely no higher education than enrollment in another prosocial field.
+For medicine, health, and STEM, by contrast, the cascade accounts for a meaningful share of the total effect, ranging from 0.01 to 0.02, all statistically significant.
 Expanding these competitive fields displaces applicants who would otherwise have enrolled in other programs with positive prosocial effects, and these programs recruit, in turn, individuals from outside higher education.
 This reallocation adds to the total societal benefit of expanding these disciplines.

 The results for business and social science are particularly instructive for the debate on economics and prosociality.
-The own-instrument Wald ratio for business ($W_k = 0.004$) is precisely estimated and statistically indistinguishable from zero.
-This is the cleanest available estimate of what attending business does to a student's prosocial behavior relative to their counterfactual: it finds no effect whatsoever.
+The own-instrument Wald ratio for business ($W_k = 0.0042$) is precisely estimated and statistically indistinguishable from zero.
+This is a clean estimate of what attending business does to a student's prosocial behavior relative to their counterfactual: it finds no effect whatsoever.
 Students who are marginally admitted to business programs give no more or less to charity than they would have had they attended their next-best alternative.
-The total policy effect of expanding business with one seat is, however, positive ($T_k = 0.028$), and the difference is the cascade ($T_k - W_k = 0.023$, $p < 0.01$).
+The total policy effect of expanding business with one seat is, however, positive ($T_k = 0.0196$), and the difference is the cascade ($T_k - W_k = 0.0154$, $p < 0.01$).
 Opening one additional seat in business draws a student away from their next-best alternative---social science, medicine, or another field with a positive prosocial effect---and filling that vacancy generates a societal gain that the own-instrument estimate misses entirely.